bilal-chughtai/site/src/rmu.md

 ![](img/rmu/gihxaeyomtjz1g2t0syj.webp)

-*Performing a simple directional ablation on the residual stream of an RMU model recovers a large proportion of hazardous knowledge.*
+<center>*Performing a simple directional ablation on the residual stream of an RMU model recovers a large proportion of hazardous knowledge.*</center>

 # What is RMU?